stanleymovmint/offline/BRD/Research_Materials/Global_definitions.md

 The ability to make payments offline means being able to use a CBDC without being connected to the internet, either temporarily or because of coverage limitations.
 [^1]

+### Offline
+Not controlled by or directly connected to a computer or external network.
+For CBDC, this refers to being disconnected from CBDC ledger systems, not necessarily disconnected from communication networks.

+### Offline payment
+A transfer of value between devices that takes place without requiring connection to any ledger system.

+### Staged offline
+Where the payer and payee do not need to connect to a ledger system in order to exchange value, but the value exchanged is not finally settled on the payee until the payee connects to the ledger system.
+Value transferred to the payee cannot be spent until this second stage of online settlement has occurred.

+### Offline CBDC system
+A payment app or card-based payment system offered by the central bank that would not require a continuous connection to CBDC ledger systems.

 ### Fully offline system
 System in which the payer and payee do not need to connect to a ledger system (though there could be a local on-device ledger) to complete a payment, and